Frederick Michael Strype

 Craft—Fall

 Screenwriting is not so much a writing discipline as it is one allied with the tenants of the oral tradition of storytelling.
-In the best scripts, you are telling us your film. —Screenwriter/Director, Paul Schrader, Telluride, CO, 1989
+In the best scripts, you are telling us your film. —Paul Schrader, Screenwriter/Director, Telluride, CO, 1989

 In screenwriting, you show.
 You don’t tell. —Classic screenwriting adage (attributed to just about every screenwriting guru)

-In this graduate craft class, we will explore writing for the screen, be it silver, flat, computer-based, for iPad or smart-phone, et al. The aim is to understand how to create a “bullet-proof screenplay” in which a writer “tells” a film through prose that effectively “shows” what we see and what we hear moment-to-moment, articulating the action (“the doing”) of the characters and thereby revealing the emotional moments of recognition in the characters’ journey.
+In this graduate craft class, we will explore writing for the screen, be it silver, flat, computer-based, for iPad or smartphone, et al. The aim is to understand how to create a “bullet-proof screenplay” in which a writer “tells” a film through prose that effectively “shows” what we see and what we hear moment to moment, articulating the action (“the doing”) of the characters and thereby revealing the emotional moments of recognition in the characters’ journey.
 Structured as a combination of seminar craft class along with some workshop-style exchanges, writers will journey through the nature and construct of the screenplay form.
-The fundamentals of character, story, world building, universe and setting, formatting, visual writing, dramatic action, tension, conflict, sequence structure, acts, and screenplay style will be explored.
+We will explore the fundamentals of character, story, worldbuilding, universe and setting, formatting, visual writing, dramatic action, tension, conflict, sequence structure, acts, and screenplay style.
 Analysis of published screenplays and peer work within the context of a productive environment will help writers hone a critical eye and develop skills to apply to troubleshooting one’s own work.
-Overall, the writer builds a screenwriter’s tool kit for use as future opportunities may emerge in writing for the screen.
+Overall, the writer builds a screenwriter’s toolkit to use for future opportunities that may emerge in writing for the screen.
 Skills learned in this craft class can be effectively applied to other threads of writing.

 Faculty